-Singles who make less than $75,000 per year will get $1,200, but families could receive a lot more.
-Married couples who earn less than $150,000 in combined income will receive $2,400, plus an extra $500 per qualifying child.
-That means a family of five (who meet the income criteria) will see an extra $3,900 in their bank accounts very soon.
+Singles who make less than $75,000 per year can get $1,400, but families could receive a lot more.
+Married couples who earn less than $150,000 in combined income can receive $2,800.
+Unlike the previous stimulus check, each eligible dependent in a household can also receive $1,400.
+That means a family of five (who meet the income criteria) can see an extra $7,000 in their bank accounts very soon.

 So how should you spend your stimulus check?
 Obviously, boosting your emergency savings, paying off debt, or investing for your retirement are always great choices.
-But, beyond the TP and canned foods, what are some smart items to purchase if the coronavirus quarantine could stretch into August (or later)?
+But, beyond the TP and canned foods, what are some smart items to purchase while so many of us are still living in quarantine?

-Here are seven smart ways to spend your stimulus check that could make your life easier, safer, and more enjoyable over the next few months.
+Here are some smart ways to spend your stimulus check that could make your life easier, safer, or more enjoyable.

 Before the COVID-19 crisis began, I visited my local gym at least three times every week.
-But I haven’t been able to step foot inside my gym in over a month.
-And I don’t expect to be able to visit again any time soon.
+But many of us haven't been to a public gym in over a year.
+And, in some areas, you may not expect to be able to visit again any time soon.

 So, like so many others, my wife and I have had to find workout routines that we can do from home.
 While we thought we’d need to spend a ton of money on gear, it turns out that you can do a lot of exercises with just a few barbells, resistance bands, and a yoga mat.

-Restaurants, playgrounds, and theme parks are closed all around the country.
+Movie theaters and indoor playgrounds are still closed all around the country.
 So what can you do if you want to get outside of your house for an hour or two?

 In our family’s case, we’ve spent a lot more time exploring our surrounding area on our bikes.
-And we’re not the only ones.
-In our neighborhood, I’ve noticed a massive uptick in the number of families taking evening bike rides together.
+And were not the only ones.
+During the early months of the pandemic shutdown, trail ridership increased by 100% to 500% compared to the same periods in 2019.

 Bikes are just one example of recreational gear that could make your time outside more enjoyable.
 Scooters, rollerblades, skateboards, footballs, baseballs, and basketballs are all fun outdoor items you may want to consider purchasing with part of your stimulus check.